Why Cruising To Alaska From Vancouver Feels Completely Different

 Canada Place offers secure parking options for those arriving by private vehicles.
 Daily rates apply, and booking in advance can save time.
 However, expect to pay CAD 400 for a one-week stay.

-Staying downtown near Burrard Inlet is best for a pre-cruise stay.
+Vancouver offers many hotels for a pre-cruise stay.
+Staying downtown near Burrard is best.
 While hotels are pricey, you’ll be closer to attractions like Gastown, Stanley Park, and the Capilano Suspension Bridge.

 Cruise passengers arriving the night before can opt to stay in Richmond by the airport and travel downtown the following morning.
 The Fairmont Vancouver Airport Hotel is literally in the terminal.
 Its rooms are spacious, luxurious, and quiet.